vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/feature.md

 Set social links.

-- If the social media icon is avaiable below, you can set `MediaName: MediaLink` directly.
+- If the social media icon is available below, you can set `MediaName: MediaLink` directly.
 - Otherwise, you should pass in a tuple `MediaName: [MediaLink , MediaIconSvgString or MediaIconPath]`,

 ::: tip Available social media: